codota/jupyter-tabnine/README.md

 [MIT License](LICENSE)

 ## Remote Completion Server Deployment
-It's useful to deploy a remote tabnine server if you don't want it do occupy too much resources on your laptop.
+It's useful to deploy a remote tabnine server if you don't want to occupy too much local resources.
 You can build, deploy and config a remote tabnine server according to the following steps.
 ### Build Server Image
 **I have uploaded an image to Docker Hub, you can use it directly**
 * Install the golang (recommended version is 1.13 - 1.14)